ebpf-networking/bash-cni/README.md

 # Setting up the bash-cni plugin in a Kubernetes cluster

 This is the bash-cni plugin with its DaemonSet to setup the bash-cni plugin in a kubernetes cluster.
-It uses the `host-local` plugin as IP Address Management (IPAM) instead of the `nmap` utility for generating IP addresses.
-The daemonset can copy the required `host-local` plugin to the host VM, but it cannot install the `nmap` utility
+It uses the `bridge` plugin to create veth pairs between the bridge and the containers.
+The `bridge` plugin calls the `host-local` plugin for
+IP Address Management (IPAM) to generate IP addresses.
+There is no dependency on nmap or jq, as the bash-cni shell script does.
-or the JSON processor `jq` for the host VM.
-The `host-local` plugin also runs faster than the `nmap` utility.
+The `host-local` plugin also runs much faster than the `nmap` utility.
-All VM nodes need to install `jq` using the `sudo apt install jq` command before installing the bash-cni plugin.
 The steps are listed below.

 ## Create a cluster